Anubhavdevv/php_lottery_system/README.md

-LOTTERY MANAGEMENT SYSTEM in PHP to choose lucky winner from lottery
+LOTTERY MANAGEMENT SYSTEM in PHP to choose lucky winner from lottery draw